michellesyoon/programming-languages-1/blog.md

 #### Haskell

 -  Write a Haskell tutorial.
 Make your own examples that you think would help a beginning Haskeller to understand Haskell better.
 - Benchmark the same algorithms in Python and Haskell.
 You can use [gnomon](https://github.com/paypal/gnomon) to measure the time that programs take to run.
+Evaluate your findings.
 - Explain how to use docker to setup Haskell and bnfc.
 Make a dockerfile that we could use to run Haskell, bnfc and the assignments.
 -  I collected some ideas for [Haskell projects](haskell-projects.md) you might want to try.
 - Haskell and $\lambda$-calculus: